AQA Poetry: Exploring Love and Relationships Through Poetic Lenses

 After analyzing individual poems, it's crucial to compare and contrast how different poets present love and relationships.
 Do they share similar perspectives, or do their poems offer radically different interpretations?
 Consider the following questions:

-- How do different poets utilize different poetic forms (sonnets, free verse, etc.) to convey their perspectives on love?
+- How do different poets work with different poetic forms (sonnets, free verse, etc.) to convey their perspectives on love?

 - How do the cultural contexts of the poems shape their portrayals of love and relationships?